celo-org/governance/cgp-process.md

 ## Guide for Proposal Creators

 ### Pre-Draft Process
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 ### Drafting a Proposal
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 ### Sheperding Proposal Through Voting
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 ## Governance Process Roles
-* collapsible sections—each will describe the main activities for each role and when they’re involved
+collapsible sections—each will describe the main activities for each role and when they’re involved

 ### Proposal Creators
 ### Approvers
 ### Voters